cspersonal/peirce-quincuncial-projection/README.md

 #Peirce Quincuncial Projection of the Sphere

+Jason Davies has produced a [version](http://www.jasondavies.com/maps/peirce/) of a quincuncial projected map that almost looks like the one in the original [paper](http://www.jstor.org/stable/2369491) from 1879

 ##Properties

 [The Peirce Quincunx](http://en.m.wikipedia.org/wiki/Peirce_quincuncial_projection) is one of the most beautiful map projections.
 It has the following properties: